 The Douglass School Alternative Secondary School Programs

 Douglass school is the center for Alternative Education Programs for middle and high school students of Loudoun County Public Schools (LCPS).
 Seven different programs, each targeting a different population, are offered through the Douglass School.
-This includes one outreach program coordinated by Douglass but offered at each LCPS high school.
-During the current school year over 600 students will attend one of the Douglass alternative programs.
+During the current school year over 450 students will attend one of the Douglass alternative programs.

 The Alternative Education Program

 The AEP offers middle and high school students an alternative format (block schedule), smaller sized classes (maximum 15 students per class), and varied instructional approaches as an alternative way to school success.
 This voluntary program currently serves 155 students who come from all areas of Loudoun County.
 Each year about half of the graduates enter competitive employment while the other half of the school's graduates continue their education, predominantly at the community college level.
 The AEP serves about 180 students per year.

 The ISAEP prepares students, ages 16 to 18, for the Graduate Equivalency Diploma (GED) while also preparing them for entry into a career pathway.
 The program emphasizes the development of the basic academic skills needed to pass the GED exam, career assessment and exploration, development of work readiness skills and specific preparation for entry into a career field.
 The ISAEP enrolls 12 students every two months for a total of 40 to 50 students each year.